 They don’t even explain why he’s so dead-set on becoming king of the sea, or how he got that mark of the people of the water or how he knew the combinations to get into the locks throughout the temple or how he can read the language of the people of the water.
 I thought they’d reveal that he was a rogue descendant of theirs, but nope.
 If he is, they don’t mention a damn thing about it.

 No backstory, no decent motivations and no threat = Terrible villain.
-That doesn’t have to really be a dealbreaker either, if the guy is funny enough, but he’s not.
-He’s not funny at all.
+That doesn’t have to really be a dealbreaker either, if the guy is entertaining enough, but he’s not.
+He’s not funny at all, he’s not crazy enough, he doesn’t have fun one-liners or even quirks.
+He’s just blah.

 Lizabeth and her family were…fine.
 They’re supposed to represent the connections to the people of the water and how much the sea temple means to them, but their role was pretty weak.
 None of them made strong connections with the main characters.
 They tried to have May and Lizabeth bond a little when May started crying and when she gave her the mark of the people of the water, but it was really just one-note “Yeah, I know.
 That sucks” and “Here, have this bracelet.”